robertherdzik/BaseOperation/README.md

 # BaseOperation
-Easy to use base class for Operation 🧮
+Easy to use BaseOperation for subclassing and using in OperationQueue